Romanian gay local boy Alex tells us what gay life in Romania is like along with practical tips for LGBTQ travelers visiting Romania.

 Other gay friendly bars I love in Bucharest, which are gay friendly are “Apollo 111” and “Linea/Closer to the Moon” rooftop bar.

 In terms of dancing venues, “Q Club” is the main (and only) gay club in Bucharest, which gets super busy at weekends.
-Other gay friendly mixed clubs worth checking out in Bucharest include “Club Eden” and the “Gaia Boutique Club”, which is popular with the queer fashionista crowd.
+Another gay friendly mixed club worth checking out in Bucharest is the “Gaia Boutique Club”, which is popular with the queer fashionista crowd.
 For more, I recommend your comprehensive blog post exploring the gay scene of Bucharest!

 What are some of the best queer-friendly events in Romania?